sshilko/moar/_posts/2021-02-19-DynamoDB-Chats.md

 ---
 layout: post
-title: Release of sshilko/backq v2 library
+title: Messaging migration from Redis to DynamoDB
 ---

 #### Migrating Messaging store from Redis to DynamoDB